 Carcassonne travel guide: Daily spend for a couple travelling in Carcassonne France

-As a rough guide, we recommend the following budgets for a couple:
+As a rough Carcassonne guide, we recommend the following budgets for a couple:

-- Mid-range daily spend – 300 euro per day for a couple will get you mid-range accommodation, walking or hiring a bike to get around the city, dining at reasonably priced cafes and restaurants and some paid activities such as entrance to the chateau section of the medieval city.
+• Mid-range Carcassonne vacations daily spend – 300 euro per day for a couple will get you mid-range accommodation, walking or hiring a bike to get around the city, dining at reasonably priced cafes and restaurants and some paid activities such as entrance to the chateau section of the medieval city.

-- Luxury spend – 1000 euro per day for a couple will get you a premium experience in France, staying at luxury hotels, travelling by private transport, doing a range of paid activities and eating at high end restaurants.
+• Luxury travel Carcassonne daily spend – 1000 euro per day for a couple will get you a premium experience in France, staying at luxury hotels, travelling by private transport, doing a range of paid activities and eating at high end restaurants.

-There is a good range of accommodation to suit all budgets in Carcassonne France.
+There is a good range of Carcassonne accommodation to suit all budgets.
 Airbnb operates in France and we were impressed with the range of options available in Carcassonne.
 You can find a one bedroom apartment from 40 euro a night.
 We found that some Airbnbs in France have very slow internet speeds, so we’d recommend making sure you are happy with the internet speed provided before making a booking.
-For a modern hotel with castle views, excellent facilities and fast internet we recommend Tribe Carcassonne.

 How much is accommodation in Carcassonne France?